-Raymond Vickery is a Senior Advisor of ASG, where he brings decades of experience promoting U.S.-India Economic Cooperation in the public and private sectors to his work with clients.
-During the Clinton Administration, Mr. Vickery served as Assistant Secretary of Commerce for Trade Development, where he was responsible for India in the Department’s Big Emerging Markets initiative.
-During his tenure at Commerce, he launched the U.S.-India Commercial Alliance in conjunction with Secretary Ron Brown’s Presidential Trade Development mission to India and organized the Advocacy Center, which successfully advocated for contracts entailing billions of dollars of U.S. exports.
+Raymond Vickery is a Senior Advisor of ASG, where he brings decades of experience promoting U.S.-India economic cooperation in the public and private sectors to his work with clients.
+During the Clinton administration, Mr. Vickery served as U.S. Assistant Secretary of Commerce for Trade Development, where he was responsible for India in the department’s Big Emerging Markets initiative.
+While at Commerce, he launched the U.S.-India Commercial Alliance in conjunction with Secretary Ron Brown’s Presidential Trade Development mission to India and organized the Advocacy Center, which successfully advocated for contracts entailing billions of dollars of U.S. exports.

 Previously he was a government contracts partner in the law firm of Hogan & Hartson (now Hogan Lovell’s U.S., LLP).
 He also served three terms as an elected member of the Virginia General Assembly and in other political capacities.
 Mr. Vickery’s recent experience includes work with the Coalition for Partnership with India on the successful U.S.-India Civil Nuclear Initiative, the “Bollywood-Hollywood Initiative” to fight film piracy in India and the Coalition for Healthy India to promote U.S.-India cooperation on health.